neondatabase/website/content/docs/introduction/billing.md

 ## Compute time

 _Compute time_ is a measure of computing capacity used within a given billing period, measured in Compute Unit (CU) hours.
-It is calculated by multiplying the compute size (in Compute Units, where each CU represents a certain amount of processing power) by _Active_time_ hours.
+It is calculated by multiplying the computing capacity by _Active_time_ hours.
 Neon measures computing capacity at regular intervals and averages those values to calculate _Compute time_.

 Computing capacity is measured in _Compute Units (CU)_.
 One CU has 1 vCPU and 4 GB of RAM.
 A Neon compute can have anywhere from .25 to 7 CUs, as outlined below: